-We take a holistic approach to the integration of sustainability and responsible investment; it is at the core of our corporate and investment thinking.
-Sustainability, which includes RI is considered and overseen by the Board and Executive Committee.
+We take a holistic approach to sustainability and responsible investment; it is at the core of our corporate and investment thinking.
+Sustainability is considered and overseen by the Board and Executive Committee.
 We have defined policies and procedures that demonstrate our commitment to managing climate change risk, including this Climate Change Policy, our Responsible Investment Policy and Corporate Governance & Voting Guidelines which can be found on our website.